 For this research study, you are required to access and complete the treatment program and questionnaires online.
-In order to participate, you will need to have regular access to a computer (the program is not compatible with smartphones) and reliable internet connection.
+In order to participate, you will need to have regular access to a computer or laptop (the program is not compatible with smartphones) and reliable internet connection.
 A printer is also recommended.
-You will be required to spend 3-4 hours per day reviewing the lesson content and practising the skills related to overcoming anxiety and panic.
+You will be required to spend 3-4 hours per day reviewing the lesson content across the 6 lessons and practising the skills related to overcoming social anxiety and improve your confidence in social situations.

-All participants will have full access to their general practitioner throughout the course of the study.
-During the application process, we will assess what treatment (including medication) you are currently receiving for your panic, anxiety and/or depression.
+During the application process, we will assess what treatment (including medication) you are currently receiving for your anxiety.
 Eligible participants will be asked not to change medication or start other treatment during the course of the study (including follow-up period).
 Please inform the research team if you change medications and/or receive other treatments by emailing research@thiswayupclinic.org.au.